-Partners, associates and everyone working inside of a law firm needs to be capable of being controlled by others.
+Partners, associates and others working inside of a law firm need to be capable of being controlled by others.
 The level of control one permits is an issue, of course, but the smartest attorneys generally realize that being part of a group means they need to sublimate many of their wants and desires for the interest of the group.

 Attorneys who are not hired, or do not succeed inside of law firms, generally give the impression to those in charge that they are resistant to being controlled by others.
 They give off a distance and an impression of a lack of commitment, or something along those lines.
 I’ve heard of attorneys losing jobs, or being frozen out of getting additional work, by stating things like the following:

 “If I need to travel more I would like a larger bonus.
 No one else travels so much.”

 “I’m not paid enough to work this hard.
 I was not told I would have to work so many hours when I came here.”